 Although our corsets are designed to be worn as clothing, some can be successfully used as a back support garment.
 We have a number of clients who use their corsets in this manner.
 Please check with your physician before purchasing a corset for medical use, and remember that our corsets are NOT designed to be a medical device.

-If you are planning to lose more than 15-20 pounds it might be a good idea to wait to order your first corset.
+If you are planning to lose more than 15-20 pounds it might be a good idea to wait to order your first corset, or select a less expensive in-stock style to begin with.
 For each 10-15 lbs lost, we tend to move down one size.
 Purchasing a corset, and then losing weight may result in needing another corset. ** On the other hand, wearing a corset will make you feel full more quickly, and does help in the dieting process.
 Once you have lost the initial 10-15 pounds you can wear your first corset as a sleeping corset to help maintain the shape you are working toward.
 We also believe that wearing a corset while dieting can help to keep skin taught, thus possibly reducing stretch marks and loose skin.
 (We are not physicians, so please check with your doctor if you would like confirmation or denial of this).

-Probably.
+Eventually, yes.
 Every body is a little different, and each person will experience a little different result from corseting.
-If you are attempting to train your figure, you will probably need to wear your corset(s) 20-23 hours per day.
+If you are attempting to train your figure, you will probably need to wear your corset(s) 8-23 hours per day.
 (See Waist Training).
 If you simply wish to look fabulous while out on the town, then do so, knowing that when you take your corset off your figure will reassume it's pre-corseted shape very quickly.

 "Waist-training", or "waist training", is generally known as the process of gradually, over time, reducing the size of ones waistline.
 This is a process that needs to be done slowly to achieve realistic and safe waist reduction.
 In order to not harm yourself, or your corset, proper instruction from a waist-training expert is recommended.
 A corset should never be worn in any manner that causes discomfort or pain.
 "Tightlacing" or "tight-lacing" is the process of using a corset to achieve extreme waist reduction and modification of the shape of the torso.
 For tightlacing to be effective a corset must be worn 22-24 hours per day.
 It must be done with great care to reduce the risk of potential injury or harm to health.
 The potential for harm has been a source controversy over the ages.
 Consistent, gradual, moderate pressure is the only safe way to achieve the tiny waist that the tightlacer desires.
 Dramatic waist reduction, when done properly, can take many months and even years to achieve.
 A corset must never cause pain or discomfort.
 Before beginning waist training or tight-lacing program, please consult with a corseting expert and/or your doctor.